-In our passage for study Paul contrasts the administration of the covenant for the people of Israel with its administration by the apostles in and through the power of the Holy Spirit.
-One leads to death, the other life.
-Paul does this in defense of his apostolic authority which was being called into question by some members of the church in Corinth.
-Paul tackles his subject by expounding Exodus 34:28-35.
-This is done in the form of a synagogue "midrash", or interpretative sermon, typical of the first century.
-The story concerns Moses and the giving of the law.
+In defense of his apostolic ministry Paul sets out to explain the difference between the ministry of the covenant that leads to death and the ministry that leads to life.
 When Moses came down from the mountain with the ten commandments, after his meeting with God, his face still radiated.
 Because of the fear of the people, Moses covered his face when speaking with them and only uncovered it again when speaking with the Lord.
-Unlike the administration of the covenant that leads to death, the glory of which is both fading and veiled, the administration that leads to life is eternal and unambiguous.
+Unlike the ministry of the covenant that leads to death, the glory of which is both fading and veiled, the ministry of the covenant undertaken by Paul and his missionary team, under the authority of Christ, leads to life - eternal and unambiguous.

 v12.
-Having established the superiority of the ministry of the gospel, Paul now identifies the different approaches between the two ministries.
+Having established the superiority of the ministry / administration, of the covenant under the gospel, Paul now identifies the different approaches between the two administrations.
 On the basis of the superiority of gospel ministry, Paul and his apostolic team can be "very bold" in their ministry - they can go for it.

 v13.
 Paul notes that this was not the case with Moses who had to veil his face.
 Paul is making the point that he and his team can preach and teach with open and complete frankness.
 They have a brilliantly clear revelation from God.
 For this reason, they can be bold.
 He goes on to develop the idea of the revelational clarity of his gospel ministry.